cramerlab/Promoter-proximal-RNA-pol-II-termination-regulates-transcription-during-human-cell-transition-2024/README.md

 Scripts for the analysis presented in the article: Promoter-proximal RNA polymerase II termination regulates transcription during human cell type transition

 ### Data availability
-Fastq files used on this analysis are available from GEO series GSE235181.
+Fastq files used for this analysis are available from GEO series GSE235181.

 ### Data processing